gokrazy/gokrazy/website/content/quickstart/_index.markdown

 ## Prep: Install Go

-If you don’t already have Go installed, install the latest <a href="https://golang.org/dl/">Go</a> version.
+If you don’t already have Go installed, <a href="https://golang.org/dl/">install the latest Go version</a>.

 ## Prep: Install the gokrazy packer